 Qi was/is based on fundamental errors that we explained in detail, publicly, at an IEEE seminar recently.
 Unfortunately, modern attempts at EV charging, especially from SAE, are another Qi in the making...with the same errors upscaled.
 Shouldn't we be learning from our mistakes?

 We certainly did!
 From theirs!

 Thanks to our magnetics combined with our unique firmware.
-All very proprietary, backed by a well-known firm White and Case.
+All very proprietary, backed by a well-known firm.